 Employment Law

-At Singley, Gindele & Rinaldi, we understand that navigating the complex web of employment regulations can be daunting for businesses of all sizes.
-That’s why we’re here to offer our expertise and unwavering dedication to help you safeguard your business interests while upholding the rights of your employees.
 With our team of seasoned employment law attorneys by your side, you can rest assured that your company will be equipped to handle any legal challenges that arise, ensuring a fair and compliant work environment where both employer and employee thrive.
-Discover how our tailored solutions can elevate your business’s practices and mitigate potential risks – allowing you to focus on what you do best.

 Family and Medical Leave Act (FMLA) and Americans with Disabilities Act (ADA) Violations